 You can find out what were your top Spotify songs for the most recent year via Spotify’s ‘Wrapped Feature‘ playlist, but unfortunately, the service doesn’t do a similar individual playlists for your ‘most played or popular’ songs.
 Therefore I had to find other means to retrieve this inexplicably and needlessly ‘top secret’ Spotify data.

 There are several website out there that claim to do what Spotify can’t (or won’t) do for its listeners.
-I decided to use this one (FB 22.214.171.124:8080/public/top) since I’ve seen it referenced on social media and several websites (e.g. Reddit, AltPress, Twitter).
+I decided to use this website (copy/paste 22.214.171.124:8080/public/top into your URL/browser) since I’ve seen it referenced on social media and several websites (e.g. Reddit, AltPress, Twitter).
 It’s simple to use since it only requires you to log-in to your Spotify account to get your desired data.
 The website provides you with a list of your top Spotify songs/tracks and artists over a four-week, six-month and long-term (years/all-time) period.
 The only drawback, albeit a notable one, is that for these data retrieval sites, including the aforementioned one, is that they don’t provide you with how many times you’ve played X-songs (data that is readily provided by iTunes).
 Therefore, you have to trust that the algorithms used by these non-Spotify data-gathering sites are providing you with accurate information about your Spotify listening preferences.

 My Spotify Music Preferences